What Is Doxycycline and How Does It Work?

 Effects of Drug Abuse

-Hepatotoxicity may occur; if symptoms occur, measure LFTs and discontinue drug.
+- Hepatotoxicity may occur; if symptoms occur, measure LFTs and discontinue the drug.

-Doxycycline offers substantial but not complete suppression of asexual blood stages of Plasmodium strains; doxycycline does not suppress P. falciparum's sexual blood stage gametocytes; subjects completing prophylactic regimen may still transmit infection to mosquitoes outside endemic areas.
+- Doxycycline offers substantial but not complete suppression of asexual blood stages of Plasmodium strains; doxycycline does not suppress P. falciparum's sexual blood stage gametocytes; subjects completing a prophylactic regimen may still transmit the infection to mosquitoes outside endemic areas.

 Pregnancy and Lactation